pothos/brotlipython/README.md

 usage:

-    from brotlipy import brotlidec
+    from brotlipython import brotlidec
     in = open('test.br', 'rb').read()
     outbuf = []
     dec = brotlidec(in, outbuf)  # also returns bytes(outbuf) again

-or see `./brotlipy.py --help`
+or see `./brotlipython.py --help`